rylew2/portfolio-rylew/content/project/card-game.md

 ## Intro

 In this project, I was interested in working with a new stack, so I took on a project to build a card game with React, GraphQL, Django, and Postgres.
-It was an interesting exploration into first building the frontend portion, then setting up GraphQL model types, a Django application, and PostgresQL database - all wrapped up in Docker with a robust set of `Makefile`.
+It was an interesting exploration into first building the frontend portion, then setting up GraphQL model types, a Django application, and PostgresQL database - all wrapped up in Docker with a robust set of make commands.
 The project was my first time using both Django, GraphQL, and `react-redux` .

 [Source coude here](https://github.com/rylew2/cardgame) - (with full repo available by request)